watermint/toolbox/doc/generated/team-sharedlink-update-expiry.md

 ## Report: updated_sharedlink

-Report files are generated in `updated_sharedlink.csv`, `updated_sharedlink.xlsx` and `updated_sharedlink.json` format.
+Report files are generated in three formats, `updated_sharedlink.csv`, `updated_sharedlink.xlsx` and `updated_sharedlink.json`.
+But if you run with `-low-memory` option, the command will generate only `updated_sharedlink.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `updated_sharedlink_0000.xlsx`, `updated_sharedlink_0001.xlsx`, `updated_sharedlink_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `updated_sharedlink_0000.xlsx`, `updated_sharedlink_0001.xlsx`, `updated_sharedlink_0002.xlsx`...

 | Column               | Description                                                                                                                                                                                                             |